Marijuana

 Marijuana is the most commonly used psychotropic drug in the United States after alcohol.
 Its use is widespread among young people.
 In 2018, more than 11.8 million young adults used marijuana in the past year.
 According to the Monitoring the Future survey, rates of past-year marijuana use among middle and high school students have remained steady, but the number of teens in 8th and 10th grades who say they use it daily has increased.
 With the growing popularity of vaping devices, teens have started vaping THC - the ingredient in marijuana that produces the high - with nearly 4% of 12th graders saying they vape THC daily.
 In addition, the number of young people who believe regular marijuana use is risky is decreasing (NIDA).

 On Tuesday, February 23, 2021, BCDAC, Inc. held a community information session with guest speaker Dr. Aaron Weiner, PhD.
 Participants were briefed on all factors related to medical and recreational marijuana, including the impact of marijuana use on health, politics, driving safety, social trends and marketing practices.
-Click the link below to view the presentation.
+Click below to view the presentation.